anabramos/human-cockroach-nuclear-bomb/README.md

 ## Acknowledgements

-A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team, the Proud Unicorns hackathon team, and my friends who tested the website at least 1000x.
+A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team (specially Scott!), and my family and friends who tested the game at least a couple hundred times.